jmshutch/GEOG728/README.md

 Jupyter Notebooks supporting my class GEOG 728 Programming for Geographic Analysis (Python) at Kansas State University.

 ## Notebook Index
-- Creating a GitHub Account
+- Getting Started with GitHub
-  - Do this exercise
+  - Create a GitHub Account
-3. Creating a GitHub Repository
+  - Work with Repositories
 4. Using the Markdown Language
 5. Installing Miniconda and Jupyter Notebook
 6. Using Jupyter Notebook